 Economic Growth

-From the Industrial Revolution to the Asian Tigers — how physical capital, human capital, and technology turned some nations rich while others stagnated
+From the Industrial Revolution to the Asian Tigers: how physical capital, human capital, and technology made some nations wealthy while others stagnated

 Why Some Countries Are Rich and Others Aren't

-In 1820, the richest countries in the world were perhaps three times wealthier per person than the poorest.
-By 2020, that gap had widened to more than 100-to-1.
-The average American earns roughly 50 times more than the average person in the Democratic Republic of the Congo.
-A child born in Norway can expect to live past 80.
-In Sierra Leone, past 55.
+Why are some countries rich and others poor?
+In 1820, the richest countries were about three times wealthier per person than the poorest.
+But by 2020, that difference had grown to over 100 to 1.
+An average American makes approximately 50 times as much as someone in the Democratic Republic of the Congo.
+Someone born in Norway can expect to live past 80, whereas in Sierra Leone, life expectancy is past 55.

-The short answer to why these gaps exist is economic growth — sustained increases in real GDP per capita over time.
-Countries that grew consistently for decades pulled away from those that stagnated.
-The divergence accelerated after 1800, when the Industrial Revolution in Britain set off a wave of capital accumulation and technological change that eventually spread to Western Europe, North America, and parts of East Asia.
+The simple answer to why these differences exist is economic growth, meaning continuing increases in real GDP per person over a period of time.
+Countries with consistent growth over many years have gotten much further ahead of those that haven't.
+This difference in progress became much more noticeable after 1800 when the Industrial Revolution in Britain led to a huge increase in capital and technology which eventually reached Western Europe, North America and parts of East Asia.

 Physical Capital and Human Capital

-Both types of capital face diminishing returns.
-The first tractor on a farm is transformative.
-The tenth adds almost nothing.
-A country starting from very low capital stock — China in the 1980s, Japan in the 1950s — grows rapidly when it begins investing.
-A country already saturated with capital sees much smaller gains from additional investment.
-The United States today adds factories and equipment every year, but each marginal unit contributes less to overall output than the last.
-This pattern is why poor countries can grow faster than rich ones, a phenomenon economists call catch-up growth.
+Both types of capital eventually have diminishing returns.
+The first tractor on a farm makes a huge difference.
+The tenth doesn't do much.
+A country that started with very little capital (China in the 1980s, Japan in the 1950s) will grow quickly as it starts to invest.
+A country that already has lots of capital will see far smaller improvements from each new investment.
+The United States adds factories and equipment every year, but each extra one adds less and less to the total amount produced.
+This is why poorer countries can grow at a faster rate than richer ones - economists call this "catch-up growth."

 Technology and Total Factor Productivity

-If growth depended only on piling up more capital and labor, diminishing returns would eventually grind it to a halt.
-Yet Britain has been growing since the 1780s.
-The United States has grown for over two centuries.
-Something else sustains the engine.
+If growth depended only on having more capital and workers, those diminishing returns would eventually stop growth altogether.
+But Britain has been growing since the 1780s, and the United States for over two centuries.
+Something else is keeping things going.

-That something is technology, defined broadly as any advance in knowledge that produces more output from the same inputs.
-Better seed varieties developed by Norman Borlaug's Green Revolution in the 1960s.
-More efficient algorithms powering Google's search engine.
-Smarter logistics at Amazon's fulfillment centers.
-New drugs that keep workers healthy and productive.
-Technology expands the frontier of what is possible.
+That "something" is technology, and we can define it as any improvement in what we know that creates more output from the same amount of input.
+Norman Borlaug's Green Revolution of the 1960s had better kinds of seeds.
+Google's search engine uses more efficient algorithms.
+Amazon's warehouses have smarter ways of managing goods.
+New medicines keep workers fit and productive.
+Technology expands the limit of what is possible.

-Economists measure this residual through total factor productivity (TFP) — the portion of output growth that cannot be explained by increases in labor or capital alone.
-Robert Solow formalized this concept in 1956, and it earned him the Nobel Prize in 1987.
-If an economy added no new workers and no new machines but still produced 2% more output, that 2% is TFP growth.
-It represents doing things smarter, not just doing more.
+Economists measure this leftover element as Total Factor Productivity (TFP) - the part of growth in how much is produced that can't be explained by more workers or more capital.
+Robert Solow came up with this idea in 1956 and won the Nobel Prize for it in 1987.
+If a country doesn't get any more workers or machines, but still manages to produce 2% more, that 2% is TFP growth.
+It means doing things more cleverly, not just doing more of them.

 Doubling time = 70 / annual growth rate (%)

 Invest in education and health.
-Human capital is built through schools, universities, vocational programs, and public health systems.
-South Korea spent heavily on education during its industrialization phase — by the 1990s it had one of the world's highest rates of university enrollment.
-On the other side, a workforce devastated by malaria or HIV cannot be productive, which partly explains growth difficulties across parts of sub-Saharan Africa during the 1980s and 1990s.
+People's skills and knowledge (human capital) are improved by schools, colleges, training programs, and public health services.
+During its period of becoming industrialized, South Korea spent a lot of money on education, and by the 1990s had one of the highest rates of people going to university in the world.
+Conversely, a workforce badly affected by malaria or HIV can't be productive, and this is part of the reason for the difficulties in growth in parts of sub-Saharan Africa in the 80s and 90s.

 Practice Questions